RedisLabs/redislabs-docs/content/rs/references/rest-api/_index.md

 | [503 Service Unavailable](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.5.4) | Contacted node is currently not a member of any active cluster. |
 | [505&nbsp;HTTP&nbsp;Version&nbsp;Not&nbsp;Supported](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.5.6) | An unsupported `x-api-version` was used, see API Versions above. |

-Individual requests may support different response codes.
-When this happens, these are documented on the corresponding request page.
+Individual requests may return different response codes.
+These additional codes are documented on the corresponding request page.